Lemmon, South Dakota: Government

-The mayor of Lemmon is Neal Pinnow, who was elected in April 2008 to replace outgoing mayor Wally Dauwen.
-The city council has eight members.
 The Lemmon Police Department was absorbed by the Perkins County Sheriffs Department, and now has three deputies, along with a SD highway patrolman stationed in Lemmon and a 30-man volunteer fire department.

 Lemmon is the site of the Grand River National Grassland and Cedar River National Grassland Ranger District office.

+The City Finance Officer and deputy finance officer are city employee's who are in charge of the water and sewer bills, reading meters, running and taking notes at the city council monthly meetings, annual budgets and projects to improve the city, city property maintenance hiring, other city worker hiring, city pool, zoning and ordinances, among other responsibilities.

+The Lemmon Public Library, Lemmon Area Charitable and Economic Development, and the Lemmon Chamber of Commerce Office are in the same building at 303 1st Avenue West.

 Education

 Lemmon's school district includes a high school and an elementary school.
 The Progress country school operated in Meadow until the summer of 2010, when it was destroyed by a tornado.
-The small rural school district was then consolidated into the Lemmon and Faith districts.
+The small rural school district was then consolidated into the Lemmon, Bison, and Faith districts.